“End of Day” Quilter’s Basket – Free Tutorial

 Begin by saving all your string off cuts from quilting.
 All strings are welcome.
 With this method it is all created with raw edges.
 I don’t believe this distracts in any way from the finished product.

-You will need cotton clothesline – do not attempt to use any other kinds – no plastics or polypropylene.
+You will need 6mm cotton clothesline rope – do not attempt to use any other kinds – no plastics or polypropylene.
 You will need plenty of pins and thread of your choice of color.
 The glass head pins are best because you have a good chance of removing them without accidentally sewing through as they stand out better.

 As a post script to this tutorial I would also add a thank you to the ladies on FB who also suggested using a glue stick to hold the fabric in place or clothespins.
 These are both great alternatives,